About You Big Talker

 And now I observe that these spell CASH.
 Or, well, CAASH.
 I’m sure that’s a good sign.
 At least for ingredient #4.

 How about you?
 What are your essential ingredients to a worthwhile life?
 Or put another way, if your death bed was looming (as they are ought to do), what would you want to spend your time doing?
 Comment below.

 *Happy (YBT)= “least miserable” (JH); lived as if life ending next month; lived to fullest potential; infused with meaning; acting beyond one’s own needs; 80% time spent on activities/projects one loves.

 PS: The questions originated with a “Game” my friend and I devised back in Seattle, where we came up with questions you would not want to ask your mother, certainly, or perhaps anyone.
 But we did (ask).
 It was great fun.

 This is where I talk in 3rd person

 Fun-ly, Eleni grew up in a classical family (her mother still plays violin in the Philharmonia Northwest) but began drumming in 1992-ish and has played with her duo Beloved Binge since 2002.
 She has made two documentaries: Seeing Through the Fence (more below) and Backpack Drumset.
-She also creates and posts videos on Porch Life Productions, Beloved Binge, and our of course (coming soon) You Big Talker.
-She is currently working on a play “Comments,” and booking their band’s first European tour.
+She also creates and posts videos on Porch Life Productions, Beloved Binge, and You Big Talker.
+She released and toured with “#Comments: Mayogate” and is currently working on the second edition “#Comments: Control.”